outwiles/MetaData-Tool/README.md

 - 📱 Camera and device information
 - 📅 Date and time information
 - 📐 Image dimensions and resolution
-- 🔭 Lens, ISO, aperture and shutter speed
+- 🔭 Lens, ISO, aperture and shutter speed (when present in EXIF)
 - 📍 GPS coordinates when available
 - 🗺️ Google Maps location links for GPS metadata
 - 📄 Supports Telegram photos and image documents
 - ⚡ Asynchronous processing for fast responses
 - 🔐 Private-message only operation
-- 📢 Force-join protection
+- 📢 Force-join protection (channel + backup)
 - ☁️ Ready for deployment on Render

 ## 🚀 Deployment